johnx25bd/os-blogs/drafts/the-benefits-of-vector-tiles/README.md

 ## Vector Tiles from Ordnance Survey

 With all these advantages, vector tile maps are a must-know for any modern web map developer.
+Based on user feedback, in early 2019 OS [launched](https://www.ordnancesurvey.co.uk/blog/2019/01/os-open-zoomstack-released-today/) a Vector Tile Service based on our Open Zoomstack dataset.
+This year we're launching a new and improved [Vector Tile API](https://osdatahub.os.uk/docs/vts/overview), which includes our flagship premium MasterMap Topography data.

-With Ordnance Survey's [Vector Tiles API](https://osdatahub.os.uk/docs/vts/overview), available on the [OS Data Hub](https://osdatahub.os.uk/), developers can create these fast and versatile maps of Great Britain.
+Access the Vector Tile API via the [OS Data Hub](https://osdatahub.os.uk/) and start creating these fast and versatile maps of Great Britain.
 All that is needed is an API key!